checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/regexp/RegexpOnFilename.md

 </module>
 ```

-To configure the check to enforce an HTML file naming convention on files in a certain folder:
+To configure the check to enforce a naming convention on files in a certain folder:

 ```xml
 <module name="RegexpOnFilename">